RobDavenport/Game-Design/Projects/Pre Production/Dice Based Roguelike.md

 - Rerolls automatically if not used
 - Can't be rerolled
 - Activates on roll
+-Trinket Ideas:
+- Salt Shaker: Deals X damage to a random enemy (all enemies) whenever a die is rerolled

 ### Map Screen
 Typical roguelike map progression.